 At present, I am a PhD student at the University of Edinburgh, School of History, Classics and Archaeology investigating seasonal shellfish use during the Later Stone Age of South Africa.
 My aim is to use stable isotope and sclerochronological analysis to better understand the occupational history of past populations, and the possible seasonal nature of their coastal diet.

 Between 2010-2013 I worked as Research Coordinator and Archaeologist for the Mossel Bay Archaeology Project (MAPCRM cc) under the direction of Prof. Curtis W. Marean.
 My responsibilities included coordinating research into the Paleoclimate, Paleoenvironment, Paleoecology, and Palaeoanthropology (SACP4) studies on sites along the South African coastline, specifically the Western Cape at sites such as Pinnacle Point.
-Hence sparking my interest in the exploitation of coastal resources and diets of Stone Age inhabitants that lived along the South African coastline during the Middle- to Late Stone Age.
+Hence sparking my interest in the exploitation of coastal resources and diets.

 During my time at MAPCRM cc.
-I also worked as Archaeology Outreach Program Educator for the Dias Museum Complex, offering curriculum-linked archaeological school presentations and resources for students.
+I also worked as Archaeology Outreach Program Educator & Coordinator for the Dias Museum Complex, offering curriculum-linked archaeological school presentations and resources for students and the community.
 In addition to assisting with the amendment and application of the Archaeological Conservation Management Plan for Pinnacle Point as Archaeologist advisory specialist.

 During my career I have been involved in various projects and conferences to encourage and support the development of innovative ways to interpret and integrate multidisciplinary research.
 Thereby promoting data sharing among the academic community, and sharing research outputs with the general public.